 - Access opportunities to further build and improve their networking and communication skills

-PMISC offers two intakes per year as part of its Mentoring Program.
+PMISC offers two mentoring program intakes each year.
 The first intake starts in February and ends in June.
-The second intake starts in August and ends in December.
-Both intakes start with the Kick-off Session, where you meet your mentor/mentee and complete with the Close-out Session; a monthly Huddle focuses on topics that augment the learning experience.
+The second intake runs from August to December.
+Intakes begin with a Kick-off Session, where you meet your mentor/mentee and end with a Close-out Session.
+A monthly Huddle focuses on topics that augment the learning experience.

-The program is open to PMISC members only.
-A fee of $50.00 is applicable for mentees; the program is heavily sponsored to reduce costs.
-The mentoring program team and the mentors are PMISC volunteers and offer their time and energy free of charge for the benefit of the mentees.
+The program is exclusive to PMISC members.
+The mentoring program team and mentors are PMISC volunteers, who offer their time and energy free of charge for the benefit of mentees.
+For the 2020 Intake 2, the fees have been waived to support members directly impacted by COVID-19.

 How it works

-The PMISC Mentoring Program team matches mentees and mentors according to the experience, career objectives and, where possible, work or home location provided in the participant's application.
+The PMISC mentoring program team matches mentees and mentors according to their experience, career objectives and, where possible, work or home location provided in the participant's application.

 All successful applicants are required to attend the briefing session that kicks off each intake.
-Once the matching has been completed, participants will receive an mail asking them to register into the Kick-off Meeting, at which time mentees will also pay the Mentoring Program fee.
+Once the matching has been completed, participants will receive an email with the details of the Kick-Off meeting.

-The Mentoring Intake completes with the Close-out Session, an opportunity to take stock of what was accomplished, learn from the experience and provide input so the next Intake can be further enhanced.
+The mentoring Intake ends with the Close-out Session, an opportunity to take stock of what was accomplished, learn from the experience and provide input so the next Intake can be further enhanced.

 Benefits for Mentees

-The Mentoring Program is designed to meet the needs of the mentee’s development path according to the PMI Talent Triangle.
+The Mentoring Program is designed to support the mentee’s development path on the all three sides of the PMI Talent Triangle, depending on their standing point.
 Some of the benefits for mentees include:

 - Being able to have an open and confidential career discussion in a neutral environment